Listen to this blog

 They are Quality Engineers (QE) as opposed to Quality Analysts (QA) because they not only review codes for bugs, but also design, program, scale, and maintain complex Salesforce test frameworks.
 They even set up test environments from scratch, which is a critical part of the code review and release process.
 Testers with knowledge in Selenium web driver, HP Unified Functional Testing (UFT), Cucumber, IDE (Eclipse-based), Change Sets (Cloud Deploy), Ant migration tool, Workday, AssureClick, QTP, Jasmine, Karma, Junit, etc. play a pivotal role in Salesforce Automated Testing.

 Salesforce Testers are expected to test projects that follow Agile, Waterfall, Iterative, Spiral, V-shaped, or even traditional software life cycles by reviewing codes to identify potential issues and offer implementation suggestions.
 An ST is expected to possess the skill, talent, and experience far superior to a developer or an analyst.
 They are required to know the ins and outs of such profiles, making their job exciting.
-As a career option, the growth prospects for an ST role is high when they add an ADM 201 certification to their resume.
+As a career option, the growth prospects for an ST role are high when they add an ADM 201 certification to their resume.
 They can switch to a Business Analyst role in the future since they have a background in testing.

 Most Salesforce Project core team consist of Business Analysts, Project Managers, Scrum masters, Salesforce Testers, Quality Analysts, Developers, and Administrators.
-In this team set up, the primary functions of an ST include testing services like functional, unit, manual, automated, load, performance, integration, deployment, security, regression, smoke, user acceptance, and CRM ad-hoc testing.
+In this team setup, the primary functions of an ST include testing services like functional, unit, manual, automated, load, performance, integration, deployment, security, regression, smoke, user acceptance, and CRM ad-hoc testing.

 Let’s talk a little more in-depth about the roles and responsibilities of a Salesforce Tester.